Best Picnic Ideas for Kids

 Rainbow Fruit Cups

-Layer different colored fruits like strawberries, mango, kiwi, blueberries, and grapes in small cups.
-Add a drizzle of honey or yogurt for extra flavor.
+Layer fruits like strawberries, oranges, kiwi, blueberries, and grapes in small clear cups.
+Top with a drizzle of honey or a spoonful of yogurt for flavor and presentation.
+Kids love the rainbow effect and the grab-and-go format.

 DIY Sandwich Making